 Youth Theatre Project

-An interactive school play about legal rights in teenage relationships
+On the ropes - a play about legal rights in teenage relationships

 But this isn’t just theatre.
 It’s transformation.